 Genetic Counseling and Risk Assessment

-- diagnosed with a rare type of cancer, such as ovarian cancer or male breast cancer
+- a rare type of cancer, such as ovarian cancer or male breast cancer

-- diagnosed with cancer at less than 50 years of age
+- cancer at less than 50 years of age

 What to expect